TheFifthRider/simply-roleplaying-webapp/docs/character/backgrounds.md

 ## Skills and Legacies

 Skills and legacies are dice that you will eventually collect into backgrounds.
-They start as d4s and can grow to be as powerful as d12. **Before you roll**, if you are doing something related to a background you either have or want to have, you can spend potential to write it down or level it up to the next largest die size.
+They start as d4s and can grow to be as powerful as d12. **Before you roll**, if you are doing something related to a background you either have or want to have, you can spend potential to write it down or level it up to the next largest die size, to a maximum of d12.
 You can also level up the die whenever you do something and it [makes sense](../getting_started/index.md#narrative-truth) that you'd level up or gain a skill or legacy as a result.

 It doesn't really matter whether a die is a skill or a legacy, but whether it's something that you're good at or a reputation that you're known for can be helpful in determining what makes sense for how to level it up.
 For example, it makes sense for a player to be able to level up or gain a new skill when they _spend some time training_ or _gain a flash of insight_ from seeing something cool that they or somebody else did.
 Separately, it makes sense that a player could level up or gain a new legacy whenever they _do something memorable_ or _act like their reputation_.